-The group's principal financial instruments comprise cash balances and bank loans.
-The main purpose of these financial instruments is to raise finance for the group's operations.
-The group also has various other financial instruments, such as trade receivables and trade payables, which arise directly from its operations.
+The group's principal financial instruments comprise:

+- cash balances and bank loans, the purpose of which is to raise finance for the group's operations; together with - trade receivables and trade payables, which arise directly from its operations.

 It is, and has been throughout the period under review, the group's policy that no trading in financial instruments shall be undertaken.